Reporter Outreach Logo

 to results

-What happened: Similar to Ocean Recovery — addiction treatment SEO with intense competition and YMYL scrutiny.
-Gallus already had strong clinical credentials and some existing authority, which accelerated results compared to Ocean Recovery.
-The combination of credentialed experts (essential for healthcare digital PR) and consistent monthly placements produced a 114% traffic increase in 6 months.
+What happened: Similar to Ocean Recovery — addiction treatment SEO with intense SEO competition and YMYL scrutiny.
+Gallus already had strong clinical credentials and existing authority, which accelerated results from link building.
+The combination of credentialed experts and consistent monthly placements produced a 114% traffic increase in 6 months.
 Full case study →

-Why it was faster than Ocean Recovery: Higher starting authority.
+Why it was faster than Ocean Recovery: Higher starting authority and stronger backlink profile.
 Stronger E-E-A-T signals from credentialed medical staff.
-Allowed Google to trust the editorial endorsements faster.

 The Forked Spoon — Food / Lifestyle